alexa/alexa-skills-kit-sdk-for-python/docs/DEVELOPING_YOUR_FIRST_SKILL.rst

 and fill in the *handler* information with module_name.handler which is ``hello_world.handler`` for this example.

-Configuring and Testing Your Skill
+Configuring and testing Your skill
 ----------------------------------

 Now that the skill code has been uploaded to AWS Lambda, you can configure